oracle/coherence-operator/docs/samples/operator/logging/own-elasticsearch/README.md

 # Push Logs to Your Elasticsearch Instance

-The Oracle Coherence Operator manages data logging through the ElasticSearch, Fluentd, and Kibana (EFK) stack.
+The Coherence Operator manages data logging through the ElasticSearch, Fluentd, and Kibana (EFK) stack.

 This sample explains how to make Fluentd to push data to your own Elasticsearch instance.